CaymanFreeman/Clikr/README.md

 ### Interval

 ##### Default: 100 Milliseconds
 The click interval determines the amount of time between clicks.
-Setting this to 0 will attempt to click as fast as possible, possibly breaking any programs involved in responding to the click process. **Note:** Interval accuracy begins to diminish with smaller intervals, with slight inaccuracy below ~100ms and severe inaccuracy below ~20ms depending on the system.
+Setting this to 0 will attempt to click as fast as possible, possibly breaking any programs involved in responding to the click process.

+**Note:** Interval accuracy begins to diminish with smaller intervals, with slight inaccuracy (between 0% and 5% error) below ~95ms, mild inaccuracy (between 5% and 10% error) below ~17ms, and severe inaccuracy (10% error and above) below ~9ms depending on the system.

 ### Mouse Button